 How to Find a Supplier for Your Outsourcing

-If you started your creative business so that you could do what you love and live the lifestyle you dream of, then outsourcing is for you!
-I'm a huge advocate of focusing on where your strengths lie, where you bring your magic and how you make your business unique.
+I'm a huge advocate of focusing on where your strengths lay, where you bring your magic and how you make your business unique.
 The bits you struggle with or hate doing?
 Outsource those nightmare tasks.

 Friends and family